NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 **Higher School of Economics, Moscow**

-  * Models of Risks in Politics and Economics, Lecturer, with prof. Konstantin Sonin and Irina Khovanskaya
+  * Models of Risk in Politics and Economics, Lecturer, with prof. Konstantin Sonin and Irina Khovanskaya

   * Political Theory, Lecturer